Part 7 of my How to do Los Angeles series: on food!

 Colorado Blvd, Pasadena, everything, $$/$$$ – Another great restaurant strip, similar to Ventura Blvd (see East Valley) but with better nightlife.

-Alhambra and its adjacent cities, Chinese, $/$$/$$$ – The Chinese food here is amazing, the best in LA.
+Alhambra and its adjacent cities, Chinese, $/$$/$$$ – The best Chinese food in LA.

 ***Aroma Cafe, Studio City, California cuisine, $$ – A super-trendy aspiring filmmaker location, this one filled with writers and actors.
-Seriously, every time you come here, you find someone with a laptop open working on a script.
+Seriously, every time you come here, you find people with laptops open working on a script.
 This place doesn’t have quite the inspiring vibe that Republic of Pie has (see next entry), but it is still a great place, and the food is delicious.

 Republic of Pie, No Ho Arts District, coffee and pie (and pot pies), $ – I’m not big on hipsters and this place is super hipster, but for some reason I like it.
-It’s got good food, a great environment, and it’s always filled with Hollywood hopefuls, less so actors and more writers and directors.
+It’s got great food, a wonderful environment, and it’s always filled with Hollywood hopefuls, less so actors and more writers and directors.
 It is an inspiring place.

 Porto’s, Burbank and Glendale, Cuban, $ – A bakery and sandwich shop, and the baked goods are unbelievably cheap.
 This place is really popular: there are two counters with two separate lines, and both of them are generally out the door.

-Joe Peeps, Valley Village, pizza, $ – Los Angeles doesn’t claim pizza like Chicago and New York do, but this place is the best.
+Joe Peeps, Valley Village, pizza, $ – Los Angeles doesn’t claim pizza like Chicago and New York do, but this place is awesome.
 Delicious cheese, great crust, and more toppings than I’ve ever seen on a single slice or whole pizza.

 La La’s Grill, Studio City, Argentinian, $$$ – A branch of the mid-city restaurant.
 See Central LA for more information.